Skip to content

 • Inverted CRSF - The CRSF Protocol inverted for use in Flight Controllers that doesn't have any other UARTs available and the only option is to connect the receiver TX pin into an SBUS pad (Inverted RX).
 This is the old Invert TX Pin option.

-• SBUS - Let the receiver output SBUS signal for use with devices that doesn't support CRSF protocol, like Stabilizers, Heli Controllers etc.
+• SBUS - Lets the receiver output SBUS signal for use with devices that don't support CRSF protocol, like Stabilizers, Heli Controllers etc.

 • Inverted SBUS - Like the above, but inverted.